The IHSA will delay some fall sports until next spring, it announced Wednesday in a memo to schools.

 Illinois joins a long list of states that have delayed fall sports at high schools.
-Five other states – California, Nevada, New Mexico, Virginia and Washington – and Washington D.C. will not play football in the fall, according to the National Federation of State High School Associations.
+Five states – California, Nevada, New Mexico, Virginia and Washington – and Washington, D.C., will not play football in the fall, according to the National Federation of State High School Associations.
 California won’t play until December or January.

 Neighboring Wisconsin last week announced it would delay some sports more than others, with football starting Sept.
 7. Other neighbors, Indiana, Iowa and Missouri, are forging ahead as originally planned.

-Earlier this month, the IHSA was named a defendant in a lawsuit that asserted the IHSA didn’t have the authority to enforce its summer workout restrictions.
-The next day, the IHSA announced it would defer its decision-making process to state health officials at the IDPH and state education officials at the Illinois State Board of Education.
+Earlier this month, the IHSA was named a defendant in a lawsuit that asserted the IHSA didn't have the authority to enforce its summer workout restrictions.
+The next day, the IHSA announced it would defer its decision-making process to state health officials at IDPH and state education officials at ISBE.